recesser/recesser/README.md

 This repository contains a smoke test script that

-- Removes old deployments
+- removes old deployments
-- Freshly deploys the entire system incl. the template executors
+- freshly deploys the entire system incl. the template executors
-- Uploads a public dataset as an artifact
+- uploads a public dataset as an artifact
-- Registers a custom repository
+- registers a custom repository
-- Executes the workflow described in the repository
+- executes the workflow described in the repository

 To run the smoke test, you need to have these dependencies installed: